armory/documentation/_spinnaker_install_admin_guides/orca-sql.md

 ## Keeping existing execution history

 The above configuration will point Orca to your database.
 However it won't migrate your existing execution history to your new database.
-You have the option to run a dual repository with the following:
+You have the option to run a dual repository with the following in `profiles/orca-local.yml`:

 ```yaml
 executionHistory: